redbrick/blog/posts/2024-02-07-Satellite-Transmissions.md

 * Satellites as they pass overhead are subject to [Doppler Shift](https://en.wikipedia.org/wiki/Doppler_effect).
 You may notice on your SDR that the visualiser starts to slowly move out of the focus that you have set, or you may notice the audio become slightly static-y as the passover continues.
 You can mitigate this a little by changing the frequency to counteract the Doppler Shift, but this eventually leads to the signal disappearing once the transmission is complete.
 You shouldn't have to shift more than a couple of Mhz either side of the original Downlink.

-* With that being said, if youre using a handheld amateur radio, tilt the radio in the direction that the satellite is currently positioned.
-This may help to polarize your receiver with the transmitter, and get a better signal overall.
+* With that being said, if you're using a handheld amateur radio, tilt the radio in the direction that the satellite is currently positioned.
+This may help to polarise your receiver with the transmitter, and get a better signal overall.

-* You should probably consider fake SDR kits when purchasing equipment.
+* You should be wary of fake SDR kits when purchasing equipment.
 Keep to the link I sent in or the links in any of the tutorials that you will watch, as fake dongles may be malicious or tuned to the wrong frequencies.
 Any of the links in saveitforparts' video should be fine.

 Anyways, 112 lines is an awful lot of yapping on my end, and my fingertips agree with me.
 If you found this blog interesting, useful, amazing, best thing you've ever set eyes upon etc, please do reach out to me and let me know!
 My discord is @BrownerUnderscore.
 Also, if something goes awry in your setup, or you would like some help with navigating any of the steps, drop me a text and I'll get back to you as soon as I can - I am more than happy to help, you're not annoying me at all : D

 Either way, thank you so much for reading, Brickies.
 Take it easy, happy intercepting!

 ~browner